EthanYDONG/TP2DP2/README.md

 Copy code
 # TP2DP2: A Bayesian Mixture Model of Temporal Point Processes with Determinantal Point Process Prior

 This repository contains the source code for TP2DP2, a Bayesian mixture model of temporal point processes with a Determinantal Point Process (DPP) prior.
-The main script for running the RMTPP with DPP experiments is `RMTPP_dpp_main.py`.
+The main script for running theneural network-based point process with DPP prior experiments is `RMTPP_dpp_main.py`.

 ## Table of Contents